KunalFinData/uae-finpay-fraud-risk-sql/README.md

-# UAE FinPay Payment Analytics & Fraud Risk Intelligence Engine
+# UAE FinPay — Payment Analytics & Fraud Risk Intelligence Engine

----
+UAE FinPay is a fictional company created for this portfolio to simulate a real-world fraud analytics use case for a UAE fintech.

 ## Executive Summary

-This project delivers a production-ready fraud detection and payment analytics pipeline for UAE FinPay, addressing CBUAE's 2026 AML/CFT and fraud monitoring mandates.
-Key outcomes:
+This project builds a SQL-based fraud detection and payment analytics pipeline for a UAE fintech, inspired by the fraud monitoring and AML/CFT expectations of the UAE financial sector.
+Using PostgreSQL, dbt, and Python, the project transforms the IEEE-CIS Fraud Detection dataset into business-ready analytical models that support fraud operations, payment risk monitoring, customer segmentation, and executive reporting.

-- **8 dbt mart models** for fraud risk scoring, customer segmentation, and payment channel intelligence
+The solution consists of 8 dbt mart models that answer key fraud analytics questions, including customer risk scoring, payment channel performance, merchant risk concentration, monthly fraud trends, and behavior-based fraud indicators.

+## Key Findings

-- **High-value customer concentration risk identified:** Top 20% of customers represent 89.69% of total fraud exposure
+- Top 20% of customers account for 89.69% of total fraud exposure, indicating significant concentration risk.
-- **Channel fraud insights:** Bank transfer shows 8.14% fraud rate in Abu Dhabi vs wallet at 7.40% — contradicts card-first fraud assumptions
-- **Behavior-based detection:** Flags structuring patterns and velocity anomalies per CBUAE 2026 guidance
-- **Monthly fraud trend tracking:** MoM change analysis using LAG window function
-- **Compliance-ready:** Aligned with CBUAE Federal Decree-Law No.10/2025 and Cabinet Resolution No.134/2025
+- Bank Transfer records the highest fraud rate in Abu Dhabi (8.14%) compared with Wallet (7.40%), challenging the assumption that card payments are always the highest-risk channel.
+- The HIGH_VALUE customer segment records 7,175 fraud transactions compared with 825 for the STANDARD segment.
+- Ecommerce merchants represent the highest fraud concentration across merchant categories.
+- Structuring and transaction velocity patterns are identified using rule-based behavioural detection aligned with UAE AML monitoring principles.

-Built for: Fraud analytics teams, payment risk operations, and AML compliance roles in UAE fintechs and banks.
+Built for fraud analytics, payment risk operations, and AML-adjacent roles in UAE fintechs and banks.

----

 ## Business Problem

-UAE FinPay processes thousands of daily payment transactions across card, wallet, and bank transfer channels.
-The fraud operations team lacks:
+A payment platform processing thousands of daily card, wallet, and bank transfer transactions requires more than transaction-level fraud flags.
+Fraud teams need to understand:

-- **Customer risk scoring** to prioritize high-risk accounts
-- **Payment channel performance analysis** to identify fraud hotspots
-- **Customer segmentation** to understand fraud concentration by value tier
-- **Behavior-based detection** aligned with CBUAE 2026 regulatory guidance
-- **Monthly fraud trend reporting** for executive dashboards and regulatory submissions

-This project delivers SQL-driven fraud detection, customer risk segmentation, and payment channel intelligence to reduce fraud exposure and improve operational efficiency.

----
+- Which customers present the greatest fraud exposure.
+- Which payment channels generate the highest fraud rates.
+- Whether fraud is concentrated within particular customer segments.
+- Which merchant categories require stronger monitoring.
+- How fraud trends evolve over time.
+- Which behavioural patterns require escalation for investigation.

+Without these insights, fraud investigations become reactive, resources are allocated inefficiently, and reporting to management becomes largely descriptive instead of risk-driven.

+This project builds a SQL-powered analytical layer that supports operational fraud monitoring and executive decision-making.

 ## Data Lineage

 Raw Layer (IEEE-CIS Fraud Detection — Kaggle)